 In its lending operations, the Issuer is dependent on being able to conduct proper market valuations of the mortgaged vessels.
 The market valuations are used, among other things, to determine the loan-to-value ratio of the Issuer's loans.
 If valuations overstate the value of the vessels, the Issuer may not be able to recover the expected amount from any enforcement action.
-Conducting proper market valuations of the mortgaged vessels may become more complex with the increasing focus on environmental, social and governance (ESG) matters also with respect to the shipping industry, including with respect to energy efficiency of vessels.
+Conducting proper market valuations of the mortgaged vessels may become more complex with the increasing focus on environmental, social and governance (ESG) matters within the shipping industry, including the energy efficiency of vessels, which may be accelerated by the inclusion of maritime emissions in the EU Emissions Trading System (ETS).
 In addition, shipping is cyclical and fluctuations in the value of vessels are common.
-As of the date of this Base Prospectus, the Issuer assesses the probability of significant losses occurring from changes to valuation of mortgaged vessels to an extent that would adversely affect the Issuer's ability to pay interest, principal or other amounts due on or in connection with some or all Bonds as low.